sveri/curriculum-vitae/README.md

  * Doing several jobs as a webdesigner for small events like marriages and things
  * Coding a bookmark manager in java and swing, using xml for data storage for fun
  * Coding a cash programm for a little cafe in C++ with windows MFC

+## Personal

+My name is Sven Richter.
+I was born in 1980 in Plauen, a nice and beautiful town in the former Eastern Germany.
+Currently I live in Leipzig, working for itCampus GmbH.
+My life is completed by a wonderful wife and a little on, which makes us a family of three.